 · Is this current?
 Does this represent the latest findings in this subject area?
 Note: Some topics require very current analysis, such as public policy, while others, such as ancient history, might not.

 The following databases and websites are available linked from here and from the Electronic Resources section found on the library home page.
 Print resources are available in the PHC on-campus collection or by mail to the distance learning members of our community.
-You may check the location and availability of an item in the on-campus collection through the online catalog, Voyager, accessed through the library home page.
+You may check the location and the availability of an item in our collection through the online catalog, accessible from the library home page.

 In choosing resources for your research paper, the professor has suggested the following resource guidelines: